eclipse-vertx/vert.x/core_manual_python.md

 ## Deploying a simple verticle

-To deploy a verticle programmatically call the function `vertx.deploy_verticle`.
-The return value of `vertx.deploy_verticle` is the unique id of the deployment, which can be used later to undeploy the verticle.
+You can deploy and undeploy verticles programmatically from inside another verticle.
+Any verticles deployed this way will be able to see resources (classes, scripts, other files) of the main verticle.

 To deploy a single instance of a verticle :

-    vertx.deploy_verticle('my_verticle.py')
+    vertx.deploy_verticle(main)

+Where `main` is the name of the Verticle (i.e. the name of the script or FQCN of the class).

+See the chapter on ["running Vert.x"](manual.html#running-vertx) in the main manual for a description of what a main is.

+## Deploying Worker Verticles

+The `deploy_verticle` function deploys standard (non worker) verticles.
+If you want to deploy worker verticles use the `deploy_worker_verticle` function.
+This method takes the same parameters as `deploy_verticle` with the same meanings.

 ## Deploying a module programmatically

 You should use `deploy_module` to deploy a module, for example:

-    vertx.deploy_module('vertx.mailer-v1.0', config)
+    vertx.deploy_module('io.vertx~mod-mailer~2.0.0-beta1', config)

-Would deploy an instance of the `vertx.mailer` module with the specified configuration.
-Please see the modules manual for more information about modules.
+Would deploy an instance of the `io.vertx~mod-mailer~2.0.0-beta1` module with the specified configuration.
+Please see the [modules manual]() for more information about modules.

 ## Passing configuration to a verticle programmatically